google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 ### We have, or our client has, the appropriate font license(s)

 Whether fonts are sold or given away for free, each has an associated license (and we should have a copy of the license for each font we have a copy of.)
-When we use a font, that implies we've agreed to those license terms.
+When we use a font, that implies we’ve agreed to those license terms.

 We should always check that the end use of our type is covered by the font’s license.
-There's often a different license required for web fonts to desktop fonts, or even usage in apps and ebooks.
-The price to license a font for a personal logo may differ from the cost of using it on a news website served to millions of users and it is up to us or our client to confirm the correct usage.
+There’s often a different license required for web fonts to desktop fonts, or even usage in apps and ebooks.
+The price to license a font for a personal logo may differ from the cost of using it on a news website served to millions of users, and it’s up to us or our client to confirm the correct usage.

 Because price can vary depending on the fonts we choose and their end uses, affordability should also be another constraint to help us narrow our choices.